 3-year-old boy dies after falling from 18th floor of Uptown building, officials say

-The boy fell onto the third floor of a parking garage about 6:40 p.m. in the 4500 block of North Clarendon Avenue, officials said.
+Chaise Binion landed on the third floor of a parking garage in the 4500 block of North Clarendon Avenue Tuesday evening, officials said.

 A 3-year-old boy died after falling from the 18th floor of a residence in Uptown on the North Side, Chicago police and fire officials said.

-The boy fell from a window screen in the residence onto the third floor of a parking garage about 6:40 p.m. in the 4500 block of North Clarendon Avenue, police said.
+Chaise Binion fell through a window screen and landed on the third floor of a parking garage in the 4500 block of North Clarendon Avenue about 6:40 p.m., police and the Cook County medical examiner’s office said.

-He was taken to Illinois Masonic Medical Center, where he was initially listed in critical condition but died a short time later, officials said.
+He was taken in critical condition to Illinois Masonic Medical Center and died a short time later, officials said.

 No further details were immediately available.